po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/02-Stu_Curl_Debug/README.md

   `curl http://api.github.com`

-  * After hitting enter, nothing happens, something is definitely wrong.
+  * After pressing the enter or return key, something is definitely wrong.

 * Sometimes our errors do not give us any feedback, and referring to documentation may be the only way to reach a resolution

   * Go to [https://docs.github.com/en/rest/overview/resources*in*the*rest*api#schema](https://docs.github.com/en/rest/overview/resources*in*the*rest*api#schema)

-  * Click root endpoint that is in the nav bar to the right and see if you can find the error iny our cURL command
+  * Under the "In the Article" subnavigation on the right, find the entry for "Root endpoint" and compare it with the failed cURL command we used.

 ## 💡 Hint(s)